 HARRISON SETS PACE IN OPENING RACES AT S100

-Dunlop Senior TT Race winner, Dean Harrison was in sparkling form on the opening night of racing at the Southern 100, as he took the race wins in the Senior and Supersport categories – the first in comfortable fashion on the Silicone Engineering Kawasaki, the second being a much closer affair.
+Dean Harrison was in sparkling form on the opening night of racing at the Southern 100, as he took the race wins in the Senior and Supersport classes.

 Harrison opened his account in the Senior race which he dominated and by the end of lap one, his lead over 19-time TT winner Michael Dunlop on the Tyco BMW was almost four seconds.
 The Bradford rider continually extended his advantage over the course of the seven laps and, aided by the fastest lap of the race at an average speed of 114.019mph, his eventual winning margin was almost 11 seconds.